z-adams/Tutorials/Pointers/pointers.md

-function found in `string.h`, which splits a string at a specified delimiting character, has the exact same interface we designed here, and the only real difference between that function and ours is that ours returns the "found" character, whereas `strtok_r()` returns the first character and sets the token character equal to `'\0'`, effectively turning the string into two strings, and returning the beginning of the first while storing the beginning of the second in the "left off" pointer.
+function found in `string.h`, which splits a string at a specified delimiting character, has the exact same interface we designed here, and the only real difference between that function and ours is that ours returns the "found" character, whereas `strtok_r()` returns the first character of a new sub-string.
 Although these are simple examples, they are more than adequate to illustrate the concept at hand.

 ## Void pointers